Chen Yung-chi: Professional career

+Seattle Mariners

 Chen signed with the Seattle Mariners organization as an international free agent on January 15, 2004.
 In April 2007, while playing for the Triple-A Tacoma Rainiers, Chen underwent surgery on his left shoulder and missed the rest of the season.
 On November 21, 2007, the Mariners selected Chen's contract to the 40-man roster.
 On April 13, 2008, Chen was hit in the head by Josh Towers and suffered a mild concussion.

+Oakland Athletics

 On November 12, 2008, Chen was claimed off waivers by the Oakland Athletics.
 On March 6, 2009, Chen was outrighted off of the 40-man roster.
 He was assigned to the Double-A Midland RockHounds to begin the season and was later promoted to the Sacramento River Cats.
 Chen began 2010 in Midland but was released on June 2, 2010.
-On June 24, 2010, Chen signed a minor league contract with the Pittsburgh Pirates organization and was assigned to the Double-A Altoona Curve.
-On November 6, 2010, Chen elected free agency.
+On June 24, Chen signed a minor league contract with the Pittsburgh Pirates organization and was assigned to the Double-A Altoona Curve.
+On November 6, Chen elected free agency.

+Uni-President Lions

-On November 23, 2010, after entering the Chinese Professional Baseball League draft and being drafted by the Uni-President Lions, Chen signed with the Lions.
-Chen has played for the Lions in every season from 2011 to 2020.
+On November 23, 2010, after entering the Chinese Professional Baseball League draft and being drafted by the Uni-President Lions, Chen signed with the team.